krausandre/typo3-content-blocks/typo3/sysext/core/Documentation/Changelog/12.3/Feature-98313-ContentBlocksBackendAPI.rst

 Be aware: the core asset view helpers won't work for content blocks in composer mode.

-For frontend translations Content Blocks also provides its own translation view helper.
+For frontend translations Content Blocks also provides their own translation view helper.
 This can be seen as a simplified :html:`f:translate` view helper.
-Required arguments are :html:`name` (The name of the Content Block) and :html:`key`.
-The view helper will automatically resolve the path to the `Labels.xlf` of the requested content block.
+The only required argument is :html:`key`.
+The view helper will automatically resolve the path to the `Labels.xlf` file of the current content block.

 For reference type of fields like `File`, `Reference` or `Category`, the relations are resolved automatically.
 This means data processing is already